Austrian Variety List 2022 for agricultural plant species and vegetable species

 With the exception of the millet and buckwheat varieties, all entries were made in the Common Catalogues of varieties of the European Union (Common Catalogue of Varieties of Agricultural Plant Species, Common Catalogue of Varieties of Vegetables).

-Included varieties in the Austrian List of Varieties 2022
+Varieties included in the Austrian List of Varieties 2024

 1. agricultural species:

-Variety denominations which are considered as codes are indicated by °
+Variety denominations that are regarded as codes are indicated by a °

 .

-Column 2:Comments concerning cytological or morphological criteria, breeding biological characteristics, ingredients, directions of use or conditions for approval.
+Column 2:Notes concerning cytological or morphological criteria, breeding-biological characteristics, ingredients, directions of use or approval requirements.

-Column 3:Variety number under which the variety is listed at the Federal Office for Food Safety.
+Column 3:Variety number under which the variety is registered with the Federal Office for Food Safety.

-Ad.
-5, 6, 7: The numbers refer to the consecutive number of the address directory.
+Re 5, 6, 7: The numbers refer to the consecutive number of the address list.

 Deleted varieties